Emuluxe for AI Agents.

 The MCP Server.

 The Model Context Protocol (MCP) server allows AI models to programmatically interact with the Emuluxe engine.
-Give your agents the power to simulate, inspect, and fix UI on real device hardware.
+Give your agents the power to run high-fidelity mobile simulations, inspect UI, and fix issues on real device hardware.

 "Claude, can you verify the checkout button alignment on an iPhone 15 Pro and fix the padding if it overflows?"